Bluetooth 3.0 Vs 4.2: Which One Wins?

 Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Are you trying to decide between Bluetooth 3.0 and 4.2?
-This article offers a detailed comparison of the two wireless technologies, covering everything from speed and to power consumption and security.
+This article offers a detailed comparison of the two wireless technologies, covering everything from and to power consumption and security.
 Find out which one suits your needs best.

 Overview of Bluetooth 3.0 and 4.2